okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 * Multifactor Authentication (MFA)
 * Zero Trust

-> **Note:** Each integration can have a maximum of five collection and use case categories assigned.
+> **Note:** Each integration has a maximum of five collection or use case categories assigned in the OIN catalog.
 The OIN team can't assign [default use case and collection categories](#default-use-case-and-collection-assignment) if you've reached the maximum use case limit in your submission.

 ### OIN Manager use case selection